 Before I get to that summer though, I must give a little background.
 I was a student at Mission San Jose High School in Fremont, and my high school was fairly academically challenging and competitive.
-Most students ended up going to UC schools but a fair number also went to Ivy League schools, Stanford, and CSUs (particularly Cal Poly for engineering).
+Most students ended up going to UC schools but a fair number also went to Ivy League schools, Stanford, and CSUs (particularly Cal Poly Slo for engineering).
 Also, for economic considerations, many attended the local community college, Ohlone College, and then transferred after two years (for some reason mainly to UCSD).
 Thus, students from my high school went to a variety of different types of colleges, and so the opportunities seemed endless.

 The other thing you should know about me is that I was influenced by certain childhood events, which led me to develop a fascination for certain schools.
 I was always influenced by my father’s alma mater: the University of Florida in Gainesville.
-Firstly, everyone loves Florida.
-Secondly, it’s the home of the Gators and Gatorade.
+First, everyone loves Florida.
+Second, it’s the home of the Gators and Gatorade.
 I had been there once as a child with my father to visit the campus, and it was quite a nice change from California.
 California’s high population leads to crammed up spaces and worse traffic.
 UF was spacious and green with surprisingly large dorm rooms.
 The other thing that struck me about UF was its personal touch despite being such a large university.
 My father’s academic advisor still recognized my dad when we went to visit, even though it had been over 15 years.
 So that was the first university to enter my mind.

 And then of course there was UC Irvine, which is where my sister enrolled.
 I was there with her for her move-in day, and I liked how compact the campus was.
 Within 15 minutes, you could walk across the whole campus.
 There was an impressive Bio Sciences library, and the undisputedly posh Orange County setting.
 So many recreational activities were only a ten minute drive away.